John-W-Stevens/Viper/README.md

     run viper.py in the same directory you wish to start your ASP.NET project

 ### What does it do?
 Viper allows you to quickly launch an ASP.NET Core MVC, no-https, web application through the command line.
 It brings in Entity Framework and facilitates the quick configuration of multiple models/schemas (i.e. you can create new models, add attributes, validations, change the display name, and/or designate which attributes are required.)
 The optional login/registration feature will build out a User Model and LoginUser ViewModel, corresponding Registration and Login Partials, and functional Controller methods that handle the creation of new users and authentication of login attempts.
+It also has optional CRUD features for each model (see below).
 It removes some of the default features related to cookies.
 In list form, Viper does the following:

 - Creates a new ASP.NET MVC no-https web framework
 - Initializes Git
 - Inputs user MySql credentials (database, username, password) in appsettings.json and then puts appsettings.json into .gitignore
 - Brings in session as a service in Startup.cs and injects it into Home.Controller
-- Configures Startup.cs to use Session and Entity Framework
 - Brings in Entity Framework, sets up Context.cs and injects Context class into project Controller
 - Creates multiple models/schemas, based on user input, with customizable fields:
     - add properties/attributes
     - add validations
     - configure display name)
+- Provides optional ready-made CRUD functionality for each model.
+If selected, this option will do the following (I use a hypothetical "Book" model for this example):
+    - Create the following routes (3x GET and 3x POST):
+        - HttpGet("/books")               -> Returns Books.cshtml (Displays all a table of all books in the database)
+        - HttpGet("/book/bookId")         -> Returns a Read/Update/Delete page for One Single Book
+        - HttpGet("/create-a-book")       -> Returns CreateBookForm.cshtml
+        - HttpPost("/book")               -> Submits a Create Book request
+        - HttpPost("/book/bookId")        -> Submits a Book Update request
+        - HttpPost("/book/bookId/delete") -> Submits a Book Deletion request
+    - Create the following 4x Razor pages in /Home/Views/
+        - Book.cshtml
+        - Books.cshtml
+        - CreateBookForm.cshtml
+        - EditBookForm.cshtml
+    - Add fully functional CRUD methods to Home.Controller for each route/razor page
+    - Add a 'Books' link to the _Layout navbar

 - Provides an optional ready-made login and registration feature which has the following elements:
     - User.cs class (which will go into the database)
     - LoginUser.cs class (a viewModel class that won't go into the database)